SoftwareAG/c8y-docs/src/documents/guides/java/installing-the-sdk.html.md

 This can be done through the tenant administration console by following these steps:

--   Login to the tenant administration console at [https://?sandbox URL?/ui/tenantadmin](https://??sandbox).
+-   Login to the tenant administration console at [https://\<\<sandbox URL\>\>/ui/tenantadmin](https://Â<<sandbox).
--   Click on the "Welcome, .." link at the top, just to the right of the logo and select "User Settings".??At the top, you will see your username through which you are registered with the system.
+-   Click on the "Welcome, .." link at the top, just to the right of the logo and select "User Settings".
+At the top, you will see your username through which you are registered with the system.
 You will need this username later for the examples and can copy it from here.
 -   In the dialog, set a name for yourself and a password to be used and click "Save".

-Alternatively, you can also use the Users API from the command line to set the password programmatically.??Use this password and the username displayed in the administration console with the examples.
+Alternatively, you can also use the Users API from the command line to set the password programmatically.
+Use this password and the username displayed in the administration console with the examples.

 If you would like to learn more about the authentication concepts in Cumulocity, please visit the Section "Authenticating users and devices" in ["Securing M2M applications"](index.php?option=com_k2&view=item&id=813).